Ivy League: 19th and early 20th centuries

 Princeton University, sometimes referred to as the "Southern-most Ivy", was the last to integrate.
 In Du Bois' The College-bred Negro (1900), a Princeton representative is quoted: "We have never had any colored students here, though there is nothing in the University statutes to prevent their admission.
 It is possible, however, in view of our proximity to the South and the large number of southern students here, that Negro students would find Princeton less comfortable than some other institutions."
 Notably, in 1939, Princeton revoked admittance to Black student Bruce Wright upon his arrival on campus, when Director of Admission Radcliffe Heermance noticed Wright's race.
-When a disappointed Wright wrote Heermance requesting an explanation, Heermance responded:"I cannot conscientiously advise a colored student to apply for admission to Princeton simply because I do not think that he would be happy in this environment.
-There are no colored students in the University and a member of your race might feel very much alone...My personal experience would enforce my advice to any colored student that he would be happier in an environment of others of his race, and that he would adjust himself far more easily to the life of a New England college or university, or one of the large state universities than he would to a residential college of this particular type."The few early Black students admitted to Ivy League universities were often from wealthy Caribbean families.
+When a disappointed Wright wrote Heermance requesting an explanation, Heermance responded:

+I cannot conscientiously advise a colored student to apply for admission to Princeton simply because I do not think that he would be happy in this environment.
+There are no colored students in the University and a member of your race might feel very much alone...
+My personal experience would enforce my advice to any colored student that he would be happier in an environment of others of his race, and that he would adjust himself far more easily to the life of a New England college or university, or one of the large state universities than he would to a residential college of this particular type.

+The few early Black students admitted to Ivy League universities were often from wealthy Caribbean families.
 Barriers preventing African American students from attending Ivy League universities included the universities' policies, poor recruitment, tuition costs, and the lack of secondary education opportunities in a racially segregated country.
 More Black students attended Ivy League graduate and professional schools than their undergraduate programs.
-By the middle of the 20th century, only 54 Black men and women had graduated with a Bachelor degree from Ivy League universities.
+By the middle of the 20th century, only 54 Black men and women had graduated with a bachelor's degree from Ivy League universities.